canonical-web-and-design/tutorials.ubuntu.com/tutorials/desktop/create-a-usb-stick-on-macos/create-a-usb-stick-on-macos.md

 ## Etcher configuration
 Duration: 2:00

-Etcher will configure and write to your USB devices in three stages, each of which needs to be selected in turn:
+Etcher will configure and write to your USB device in three stages, each of which needs to be selected in turn:

 - **Select image** will open a file requester from which should navigate to and select the ISO file downloaded previously.
 By default, the ISO file will be in your *Downloads* folder.